 The rest of the paper proceeds as follows.
-Section 2 exemplarily reviews some influential and instructive cases of modernity critique (Heidegger, Illich, Marcuse and Zerzan) in comparison with Habermas's vision.
-Subsequently, Section 3 traces ambivalence towards liberal democ-
+Section 2 exemplarily reviews some influential and instructive cases of modernity critique (Heidegger, Illich, Marcuse, The Dark Mountain Manifesto and Zerzan) in comparison with Habermas's vision.
+Subsequently, Section 3 traces ambivalence towards liberal democracy by some strands of the degrowth movement and relates them to general doubts whether the project of modernity should be pursued.
+Section 4 proposes to frame degrowth as promotion of new vocabularies within a deliberative democratic framework.
+Finally, Section 5 summarizes our argument and draws conclusions.